sergiodxa/makesh/readme.md

 #### app
 This command init a prompt questions about the application name and the selected framework.

+If the application already exists this command will move the existent application to a legacy folder inside the application folder.

 ## Tests
 To run test you need to write in the terminal: